pstevovski/Calculator/README.md

 ## Calculator

-Fully working, nice looking calculator, with some extra functions and aesthetics.
+##### Mini side project

+Fully working calculator.
+Supports both keyboard input and button clicks.
 More functions to be added later on (log, cos, tan ..).